Abyssic Hate had quite the following in the black metal underground,

 of this music.

+delivery.
 The vocals are buried in the mix, seeming to be flat and lifeless.
-It is even possible to ignore the programmed drums, as
+It is even possible to ignore the programmed

-it isn't really an issue.
-However, the vocals are sub-par and are incapable of conveying the same sense of melancholy that
+drums, as it isn't really an issue.
+However, the vocals are sub-par and are incapable of conveying the same sense of melancholy

 bands are often ranked among the average and mediocre, because one person simply cannot do everything and realize his full